"You too don try": Videos as Layi Wasabi, Kiriku bag awards, win N1m each

-Nigeria Comedy Awards: Videos As Layi Wasabi, Kiruku Win Big, Get N1m Each, 2Baba, Others Present
+Nigeria Comedy Awards: Videos As Layi Wasabi, Kiriku Win Big, Get N1m Each, 2Baba, Others Present

 - Nigeria Comedy Awards' maiden edition went down on Sunday, September 24, in the Victoria Island area of Lagos